 2. Use Tools to Make Your Life Easier

+There’s been a bunch of newly created tools to help people book award travel more efficiently.
 Before you book, align all your credit card rewards balances to see the bigger picture of where you stand in your credit card and rewards assets.

-There are several other booking apps, programs and rewards tracking that you can use to keep everything in order:
+There are several other booking apps, programs, and rewards tracking that you can use to keep everything in order:

 - Award Hacker